Image for What Is an Asset Management Account?

 • You pay a fee for these accounts.

-Conveniences of central asset accounts
+Conveniences of asset management accounts

-Central asset accounts are meant to make money management easy.
+Asset management accounts are meant to make money management easy.
 Want to transfer funds from savings into your mutual fund, or borrow money and deposit it into your checking account?
 One phone call or perhaps one online visit can take care of any transaction.
 Consolidated statements track and perhaps even categorize all of the accounts’ financial transactions, from checks to IRA deposits.
 When it is time to prepare tax returns, the extra features and consolidated statements of the accounts can be a real boon.

 The sweep feature

-Another popular feature of central asset accounts is called a sweep.
+Another popular feature of asset management accounts is called a sweep.
 Periodically, as often as daily, unallocated funds above a certain amount in the account are automatically transferred—swept—into an interest- or dividend-bearing money market account.
 The sweep feature helps make sure your account funds are earning more quickly in a money market account and not languishing in a zero-rate checking account, for instance.

 Fees